MODM Clinical Database Management

 Marketing and Financial Analysis

-Specific questioning on each part covered.
+Specific questions on each of the topics covered.

-TU PAM1BADO - Databases - Epidemiology and Health-Environment
+TU – Databases – Epidemiology and Health-Environment

-Epidemiology:Health indicators, descriptive, etiological and evaluative epidemiology
+Epidemiology:Health indicators, descriptive, etiological, and evaluative epidemiology

-Databases:Relational model, simple SQL queries, table creation, constraint management, data import, form creation, report creation, macro creation and use of VBA in ACCESS™.
+Databases:Relational model, simple SQL queries, table creation, constraint management, data import, form creation, report creation, macro creation, and use of VBA in ACCESS™.

-→Apprehendepidemiological studies:
+→Understandepidemiological studies:

 Identify epidemiology as a public health tool

-Know the different types of epidemiological surveys
+Understand the different types of epidemiological surveys

 Know how to interpret descriptive epidemiology indicators